jundalisay/superb/content/en/research/hume/treatise/book-1/part-3/section-07.md

+---
-Section 7: The Nature of Idea or Belief
+title: "The Nature of Idea or Belief"
+heading: Section 7
+description: "The Impressions of the Senses and Memory Simplified"
+image: /covers/treatise.jpg
+weight: 14
+author: David Hume
+icon: /avatars/hume.png
+---

-A Belief is a Strong Idea that Gives Ideas More Force The idea of an object is an essential part of the belief of it, but not the whole.
+## A Belief is a Strong Idea that Gives Ideas More Force

+The idea of an object is an essential part of the belief of it, but not the whole.

 We conceive many things which we do not believe.

 Let us consider the following to discover the nature of belief.

 A matter of fact is the existence of objects or of their qualities.

 All reasonings from causes or effects end in conclusions about a matter of fact.

 The idea of existence is not different from the idea of any object.

 After we have a simple conception of anything, we do not add nor change our first idea.

 When we affirm that God exists, we simply form the idea of such a being as is represented to us.

-The existence we give him is not conceived by an idea which we: join to the idea of his other qualities, and can again separate from them.
+The existence we give him is not conceived by an idea which we:
+- join to the idea of his other qualities, and
+- can again separate from them.

 The conception of any object's existence is not an addition to the simple conception of it.

 The belief of the existence joins no new ideas to those which compose the idea of the object.

 When I think of God as existing, my idea of him does not increase nor decrease.

-There is certainly a great difference between: the simple conception of an object's existence, and the belief of the object.
+There is certainly a great difference between:
+- the simple conception of an object's existence, and
+- the belief of the object.

 Since this difference does not lie in the parts of the idea which we conceive, it follows that it must lie in how we conceive it.

 Suppose a person asserts to me that:

 Caesar died in his bed,
 silver is more fusible, than lead, and mercury is heavier than gold.

 Despite my incredulity:

-I understand his meaning.
+- I understand his meaning.
-I form all the ideas he forms.
+- I form all the ideas he forms.

 My imagination is has the same powers as his.

 It is impossible for him to:
 conceive any idea which I cannot conceive, nor conjoin any idea which I cannot conjoin.